-XPE Memory Configuration X
+XPE Memory Configuration ×

-Block Memory Distributed Memory
+Block Memory Distributed Memory 1

-Memory Type Simple Dual Port RAM 1 Clock 250 MHz
+Memory Type Simple Dual Port RAM Clock 250 MHz

 Algorithm Low Power ▼ Toggle 50 %

-Port A Port B

-Width 36 [1-1024] Width 36 [1-1024]

-Depth 1024 [2-32768] Depth 1024 [2-32768]

-Enable 25 % Enable 25 %
+Port A Width 36 [1-1024] Depth 1024 [2-32768] Enable 25 % Mode WRITE_FIRST Port B Width 36 [1-1024] Depth 1024 [2-32768] Enable 25 % Mode WRITE_FIRST

-Mode WRITE_FIRST Mode WRITE_FIRST

-Module name:
+Module name: Create

-Create Close

-Figure 1-13: Block Memory Tab - XPE Memory Generator Dialog Box (Virtex-7 Devices) The fields in the Block Memory tab are:
+The fields in the Block Memory tab are:

-• Memory Type

-Select the type of memory your design will use.

-- Single Port RAM

-- Simple Dual Port RAM

-- True Dual Port RAM

-- Single Port ROM

-- Dual Port ROM

-- Clock

-Enter the clock frequency at which the block RAM will operate.

-For dual-port memory types, XPE will assume the same clock frequency for both Port A and Port B.

-Algorithm

-Specify which of these algorithms the Xilinx design tools will use to configure block RAM primitives and connect them together:

-- Minimum Area

-The memory is generated using the minimum number of block RAM primitives.

-- Low Power

-The memory is generated such that the minimum number of block RAM primitives are enabled during a Read or Write operation.

-• Toggle

-Enter the average toggle rate of the data signals.
+- Memory Type: Select the type of memory your design will use. - Single Port RAM - Simple Dual Port RAM - Single Port ROM - Dual Port ROM - Clock: Enter the clock frequency at which the distributed memory will operate.
+For dualport memory types, XPE assumes the same clock frequency for both Port A and Port B. - Algorithm: Specify which of these algorithms the Xilinx design tools will use to configure block RAM primitives and connect them together: - Minimum Area: The memory is generated using the minimum number of block RAM primitives. - Low Power: The memory is generated such that the minimum number of block RAM primitives are enabled during a Read or Write operation. - Toggle: Enter the average toggle rate of the data signals.
 A toggle rate of 50% means that half of the data signals toggle each clock cycle.

-• Port A and Port B

-If you have selected a single port Memory Type, you will enter information for Port A only.
-If you have selected a dual port Memory Type, you will enter information for both Port A and Port B.
+- Port A and Port B: If you have selected a single port Memory Type, you will enter information for Port A only.
+If you have selected a dual port Memory Type, you will enter information for both Port A and Port B. - Width: Enter the bit width for each word in the port. - Depth: Enter the depth of the port .
+Width × Depth is the total number of bits in the memory. - Enable: Enter the percentage of time that the port will be enabled. - Mode: Select the operating mode for the block RAM: READ_FIRST, WRITE_FIRST, or NO_CHANGE. - Module name: Allows you to assign a name to the generated block memory configuration.
+This will help to distinguish multiple configurations in the XPE sheets. - 3.
+When you have filled out the values for this block memory, click Create.

-- Width

-Enter the bit width for each word in the port.

-- Depth

-Enter the depth of the port.
-Width \times Depth is the total number of bits in the memory.

-- Enable

-Enter the percentage of time that the port will be enabled.

-- Mode

-Select the operating mode for the block RAM: READ_FIRST, WRITE_FIRST, or NO_CHANGE.

-Module name

-Allows you to assign a name to the generated block memory configuration.
-This will help to distinguish multiple configurations in the XPE worksheets.

-3. When you have filled out the values for this block memory, click Create.